Mathieu0321/F21-1010/class/lect/Lect-01/Lect-01.raw.md

 just a job.
 My last consulting gig was 14.5 months at
 $16,000.00 a month.
 If you want to make more than that you need to start and run a successful business.
+Don't think that a "successful business" means just a computer company.
+I have a friend in Denver, with a masters in Computer Science from UW that now owns
+9 Great Clips - each making more than $50k per year.
+She is no longer doing development work.

 In a consulting business I did a contract with Time Warner.
 I had 23 folks that I placed with them.
 On average I made 41.20 and hour for 6 months on each hour of other peoples work.
-That 6 months I made just under a million dollars.
-That is before tax.
+I leave the math to you.

-I built a product company - that I sold for $20 million.
+I built a VC funded product company.
-I got about 28% of that.
-Do you think there were hard times in balding that.
+Do you think there were hard
+times in balding that.
 You bet.
 At one point I went out on a trip to sell the software.
 We had $38.15 in the bank account.
 With a little over $10k due in 2 weeks